spollard/josh-works.github.io/_posts/2019-05-09-turing_prework_01_intro.md

 Obviously, you need the right physical tools; a laptop, functioning screen, etc. But you need the right knowledge.
 You need to _know how to learn hard things_.

-# How to learn hard things
+## The right _mental_ tools for the job: Tactics and Mindset

 To learn hard things, you'll need:
-- Specific tactics
+1. Specific tactics
-- The correct mindset
+2. The correct mindset

-## Get the right tactics
+### How to get the right tactics

 To obtain the right tactics, and some of the mindset, I strongly recommend buying or renting a copy of [A Mind for Numbers: How to Excel at Math and Science (Even If You Flunked Algebra)](https://www.goodreads.com/book/show/18693655-a-mind-for-numbers).